codenart/codenart.github.io/_posts/2-css/2017-08-24-css-11-width-height.md

 That word, `auto`, it sounds `smart`.
 Do you think so? :D
 It's our nature to love something which is automatic.
 I love automatic dishwasher, automatic coffee machine, automatic cat feeder, etc....
 And here, in CSS, we have the `auto` value.
-This value which will tell web browsers to automatically calculate suitable values for our CSS properties.
+This value will tell web browsers to automatically calculate suitable values for our CSS properties.

 Let's assume that we have 3 images and their actual sizes are 1920x1080, 1600x1000